caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/line/index.rst.txt

   *str*, *optional*, *default = corr*

   Label defining the name of the .MS files to be processed.
-The .MS file names are composed using the .MS names set by dataid in the get_data worker, followed by the target ID (one file per target), followed by this label.
-This is the format used by Caracal whenever it writes an .MS file to disk (e.g., in the split_target worker).
+The .MS file names are composed using the .MS names set by dataid in the getdata worker, followed by the target ID (one file per target), followed by this label.
+This is the format used by CARACal whenever it writes an .MS file to disk (e.g., in the transform worker).